White spot on fish

-Goldfish diseases, when they do occur, tend to be mild and easily treatable.
-The risk of many diseases can be reduced significantly through good fish care, particularly through the quarantine of new fish before introducing to the tank to ensure that any diseases picked up at the pet shop or fish farm are treated before being transferred to existing fish.
+Goldfish diseases, when they do occur, tend to be mild and easily treatable provided they’re treated early.
+The risk of many of these diseases can be reduced significantly through good fish care, particularly through the quarantine of new fish before introducing them to the tank.
+This ensures that any diseases picked up at the pet shop or fish farm are treated before being transferred to mix with existing fish.

 Understanding goldfish diseases is the best way to make sure you keep a happy, healthy tank.

-In fact, Ich fish disease is present in many freshwater tanks, but as it only affects vulnerable fish, we often don’t realise we have an Ich infestation if we have healthy, happy goldfish.
-Unfortunately, it doesn’t take much for our goldfish to become a little stressed out – changing the water, for example, can create an unfamiliar environment, while the introduction of new fish can also cause anxiety – and there’s reported to be a 40% prevalence rate of Ich amongst goldfish.
+Unfortunately it doesn’t take much for goldfish to become a little stressed out.
+Changing the water, for example, can create an unfamiliar environment, while the introduction of new fish also cause sanxiety.
+A statistic I’ve read reports a 40% prevalence rate of Ich amongst goldfish.

-The good news is that, unlike some other goldfish diseases, Ich can, in many cases, be successfully treated naturally, with no need to medicate your fish.
+The good news is unlike some other goldfish diseases Ich, in some cases, can be successfully treated naturally, with no need to medicate your fish.

 - While goldfish are often happiest living in temperatures between 23 and 24 degrees celsius, increasing the heat of the tank is a very effective way of killing off those pesky Ich parasites.

 These are parasitic organisms that burrow into the goldfish’s system and feed from its nutrients.
-The most common culprit of this condition is live feed, as the worms need a host before latching themselves on to the goldfish.
+The most common culprit for introducing this condition is live feed, as the worms need a host before latching themselves on to the goldfish.

 Early symptoms of infestation you may notice include